 Two stages can be distinguished in insulin resistance:

 - The "pre-diabetes" stage, also called "Impaired Glucose Tolerance" (IGT).
 In this situation, insulin resistance is compensated by the pancreas by producing more and more insulin.
-The cells that have become insensitive will still take enough due to the increased amount of insulin and the glucose.
-The glucose level is still within limits, but the insulin level is then significantly increased. * This is the most common stage found in horses. * With a higher supply of quickly digestible carbohydrates, there is sometimes too little insulin available, causing the sugar content to rise temporarily.
-The high insulin level ensures that when the glucose level falls, glucose is absorbed for too long: too much glucose is then converted into fat while the glucose level assumes (too) low values.
+The cells that have become insensitive will then still absorb enough glucose due to the increased amount of insulin.
+The glucose level is still within limits, but the insulin level is then considerably increased.
+This is the most common stage that is found in horses.
+With a higher supply of quickly digestible carbohydrates, there is sometimes too little insulin available, causing the sugar content to rise temporarily.
+The high insulin level ensures that when the glucose level falls, glucose is absorbed for too long: too much glucose is converted into fat while the glucose level assumes (too) low values.
 If the process of becoming less sensitive to insulin continues, it can eventually lead to the following stage:

 - Despite the high production of insulin, it is no longer possible to keep the glucose level under control.
 In addition, the pancreas can become exhausted and the insulin level drops again.
 The blood sugar level rises to high values, while the cells can no longer absorb glucose and starve.
 At this stage the body will lose weight.
 Many horses never reach this stage, but when that happens, if no treatment is given, the animal will lose weight and develop more and more ailments that eventually lead to death.